arximboldi/lager/doc/lenses.rst

 Lenses are a fairly "new" (2007) concept, even in functional programming.
-One of the main struggles functional programmers faced with them is composition: back when lenses were known as `Accessors`_, Lens composition was a mess to write...
+One of the main struggles functional programmers faced with them is composition: back when lenses were known as `Accessors`_, lens composition was a mess to write...
 Thankfully, functional programmers have since found increasingly clean ways of doing lens composition, starting with Twan van Laarhoven's implementation, and many more to come.
 If you're curious about the